SMARTMarkers/demo-patientapp/README.md

 }
 ```

-### We are now good to go, lets build and run.
-While this is an iOS version, we also have a React-Native version for Android and the Web built on similar principles.
-I'd like to add here that there are many abstraction layers and convinience methods that developers can use as per their need.
+### And now, we are now good to go, lets build and run.
+I'd like to add here that there are many abstraction layers and convinience methods that i did not mention, but alot of it is detailed on our github page.
 Not every module is absolutely essential to use.
-For example, a simple app that is dedicated to only  One instrument, can also be created.
-Many custom interfaces can be built using SMART Markers.
+For example, there can be a simple app that is dedicated to only  One instrument.
+Plus Many custom interfaces can be built on top of this framework.

+### That was a quick demo for patients app.
+Same methods can be used for practitioners app which can aditionally list all avialable instruments and as I said earliar, there are web and android versions too.

 #### Step 7: Add a submission module